giuseppe99barchetta/SuggestArr/README.md

 export JELLYSEER_TOKEN=your_jellyseer_token
 export CRON_TIMES="0 0 * * *"  # Optional, your preferred cron schedule
-export JELLYSEER_USER=1 # Optional, your preferred user to make request to Jellyseer
+export JELLYSEER_USER=1 # Optional, your preferred user to make request to Jellyseer export JELLYSEER_USER_NAME=your_username # Optional, your preferred username for Jellyseer export JELLYSEER_USER_PSW=your_password # Optional, your preferred password for Jellyseer
 ```

 Or create an .env file inside the project.